 Students come to IU from around the world, and so do the influences for Pourhouse Cafe.
 This non-profit coffeehouse uses local products but works with organizations across the globe.
 Pourhouse is located on Kirkwood Avenue just blocks from campus.
 There is nothing better than getting work done in a warm and inviting space while also giving back.

 Soma is one of those cool coffeehouses you see in the movies.
 Enjoy a delicious cup o' joe in this chill, cozy coffee shop any day, anytime.

 For the Culture

 On your tour, you may have seen or heard about the number of cultural centers at IU.
-The university emphasizes diversity, culture, and inclusion and it's no different for the rest of Bloomington.
-There are 6 cultural centers and a dozen other organizations that represent different ethnicities and cultures.
-The Tibetan Mongolian Buddhist Cultural Center is located just south of town and is a perfect place to learn but to also meditate.
+The university emphasizes diversity, culture, and inclusion, and it's no different for the rest of Bloomington.
+There are six cultural centers and a dozen other organizations that represent different ethnicities and cultures.
+The Tibetan Mongolian Buddhist Cultural Center is located just south of town and is a perfect place to learn but also to meditate.

 Spirits & Traditions

 Soon you will be spending your fall Saturday afternoons at Memorial Stadium cheering on the IU football team to victory.
 The newly updated football stadium is filled with history; take a walk around and learn about the Hoosiers who have played in Memorial Stadium to go on and do great things.

 Simon Skjodt Assembly Hall

 IU is a basketball school and Indiana is a basketball state, so of course, Assembly Hall is a must-go for all college basketball fans.
 Numerous times it has been named one of the best college sporting venues (it might have to do with us having the largest student seating section in the nation).
 The renovated arena reminds you of the past with our trophies, statues, and five national championship banners.

 RELATED: NEWLY ASSEMBLED